marko-js/markojs.com-legacy/README.md

 git clone https://github.com/marko-js/marko-js.github.io
 ```

-Then run the `pm run publish` command which will do a build and copy the files over to `../marko-js.github.io`
+Then run the `npm run publish` command which will do a build and copy the files over to `../marko-js.github.io` and then finally do a `git push origin master`.

 ```
 npm run publish